Skip to content Skip to footer navigation

 • how to lodge a complaint

-• whether information is shared outside of the country, and if so, whereabouts and who is legally responsible if something goes wrong
+• whether information is shared outside of the country, and if so, whereabouts and who is legally responsible if something goes wrong.

-• whether electronic copies of ID documents (such as a driver's licence) are made and if so how they are protected
+It could also include whether electronic copies of ID documents (such as a driver's licence) are made and if so, how they are protected, and how long personal information is kept.

 While this seems simple enough, privacy policies vary significantly in the amount of detail on these points and in the clarity of wording.

-Should you skim read a privacy policy?
+Is it OK to just skim read a privacy policy?

 Short privacy policies aren't necessarily better – they may instead be vague and lacking in adequate detail.
 But if you're faced with a lengthy privacy policy, skim reading it is better than skipping it altogether.